cc-jalvarez/cc-jalvarez.github.io/_pages/research.md

 "Faire Causal Percetion" with Mayra Russo.

+"Regularization of Decision Tree Learning for Domain Bias Adaptation" with Kristen Scott and Salvatore Ruggieri.

 "Molecular nodes: Rethinking the (Causal) Representation of Protected Attributes".

 "Constrained hiring: Market thickness and fairness" with Antonio Bencini and Salvatore Ruggieri.